 Michael Gonzalez, PhD, began teaching at the University of San Diego in 1995.
 He currently is director of the History Masters program.

 James O. Gump, PhD, has been a member of the faculty since 1981.
-He currently serves as an associate dean in the College of Arts and Sciences.
+He currently serves as the Honors Program Director.
 In the History Department, Gump offers undergraduate courses on war and peace in the modern world, history of Africa, rise and fall of apartheid, and modern Europe.
 His research focus is comparative, South African, and Native American history, with special interests in ethnic conflict, state-sponsored violence, and transitional justice.

 Interdisciplinary Humanities Program Director